a4200/BOSCH/README.md

-# ansible-todo-deploy
+# ansible-TODO_APP
-Deploy a todo app with mysql with dockercompose using ansible.
+Deploying a todo app with mysql with dockercompose using ansible playbook.

-# Installing Docker and Dockercompose in the remote host
+# run the coomand: ocker-install-playbook

 ansible-palybook docker-install-playbook.yaml

-# Deploying todo-application and sql app using Docker Compose
+# Run the command - Deploying todo-application and sql app using Docker Compose

 ansible-playbook deploy-todo-playbook.yaml